Graduate Education in the Department of Counselor Education

 Advanced Studies Only Programs

 If a person holds a master’s degree in counseling or related field, he/she may receive a certificate by completing a certificate-only program.
 Students must meet certificate-only admission requirements.

 Dual Major Option

 Within the Advanced Studies Program, Dual Major options are available in Counseling.
 Students are eligible to apply for this option with adviser approval.
 If a student wishes to graduate from two counseling specialty areas concurrently, he or she must meet the degree requirements for both CACREP accredited specialties.
 This would include meeting the curricular requirements for each specialty and a minimum of a 600 clock hour internship for each specialty.
-The awarding of the degrees must occur simultaneously.
+The awarding of the dual majors must occur simultaneously.

 A practicum or internship setting is a public or private community agency; elementary, middle, or secondary school; community or junior college; university; not-for-profit business; publicly or privately funded service program; or other appropriate setting that accepts a graduate student fully enrolled in a program in the Stetson University Department of Counselor Education for supervised professional experience.